CHPeake/CHPeake/README.md

 - 👋 Hi, I’m @CHPeake
-- 👀 I’m interested in ...
+- 👀 I’m interested in coding with AI
 - 🌱 I’m dusting off some rust and learning some coding again
 - 💞️ I’m looking to collaborate on (not sure yet)
 - 📫 How to reach me (not sure yet)